-Note If the port's operational status is "Down," the modems haven't trained yet-wait a few seconds and enter the command again.
+Note If the port's operational status is "Down," the modems haven't trained yet.
+Wait up to 3 minutes and if the status is still "Down," enter the command again.

-- (c) In the resulting display, locate the actual bit rates (downstream and upstream) and record them. - (d) Reconfigure the port for the rates you recorded.
-Use these commands:
+Step 3 In the resulting display, locate the actual bit rates (downstream and upstream) and record them.